 In line with the general approach across the Leeds and York Partnership NHS Foundation Trust, and with what is considered to be a sign of a mature service and team, the NICPM has a relatively low threshold for reporting incidents.
-As a result, the numbers are not small but, importantly, the incidents seen are almost all of low severity or risk; ie as mapped against the National Patient Safety Agency (NPSA) ratings for levels of harm they are all level 1 ('no harm') or level 2 ('minimal harm'), apart from one logged incident at level 5 ('death').
-This was not a death on the unit but was the report of a previous patient dying at home, approximately 3 months after discharge from the ward.
+As a result, the numbers are not small but, importantly, the incidents seen are almost all of low severity or risk.

+As mapped against the National Patient Safety Agency (NPSA) ratings for levels of harm, the incidents during the period of this report (2019-20) were all level 1 ('no harm') or level 2 ('minimal harm'), apart from two at level 3 ('moderate harm') and one logged incident at level 5 ('death').
+The latter was the death of a patient before they had been admitted to the unit, ie while on the waiting list for admission.

-In total, 112 incident forms were completed within the period to which this report relates, as detailed below.
+In total, 99 incident forms were completed within the period to which this report relates, as detailed below.

-Incidents reported April 2018 - March 2019
+Incidents reported April 2019 - March 2020